Henrium/MolSets/README.md

 ```
 conda env create -f environment.yml
 ```
-But package compatibility issues may occur and need to be manually corrected.
+But there may be package compatibility issues that need manual corrections.
 To run on GPUs, CUDA and GPU-enabled versions of PyTorch and PyG are requried.